700 Geipe Road #274 Catonsville MD 21228

 What are the risks of umbilical hernia surgery?

-Umbilical hernia surgery is a very safe surgery, commonly done in hospitals all over the world.
+Umbilical hernia surgery in Maryland is a very safe surgery, commonly done in hospitals all over the world.
 It’s not without risks, however.
 The most common risk is bruising around the wound site, which could result in pain post-op.
 Another common risk is the risk of infection, however, this is a risk of all surgeries and is not necessarily representative of the dangers of umbilical hernia surgery.